 Once commercial airlines are given additional duties of policing the IHR themselves, systemic issues begin to present themselves.
 As for-profit businesses, commercial airlines do not subscribe to the same moral and ethical mandates that are the mission of global humanitarian organizations such as the WHO and the ICAO.
 They do not host committees of health experts and do not employ epidemiologists or teams of clinicians who have the latest information on infectious disease protocols.
 Instead, airline responses to these public health emergencies are dictated by a multitude of competing interests such as the business and economic climate, pressure from employees and unions and national interests and government mandates of the country in which the company is based.

 Epidemics often have devastating effects on airlines that operate in the region.
 During the SARS epidemic, airlines lost billions in revenue because of decreased air traffic to affected countries.
 Experts estimate the “cost in 2003 of SARS for the world economy as a whole are close to $US 40 billion in the case where SARS is expected to be a single event, versus costs of close to $US 54 billion in 2003 if SARS is expected to recur” (Lee & McKibbin, 2004).
-Part of this was due to cancelled flights in countries who were less successful in containing the diseases such as China and Taiwan.
+Part of this was due to canceled flights in countries who were less successful in containing the diseases such as China and Taiwan.
 For example, between March and May 2003, Taiwan had a 24% cancellation rate for international airlines (Wong & Zheng, 2004).

-Cancellation of flights during the Ebola crisis served as a prime example of the clash between airlines’ for-profit policies and national interests — and a need stated by experts at the CDC and other health agencies to keep air corridors open to epidemic zones in order to deliver relief.
+Cancellation of flights during the Ebola crisis served as a prime example of the clash between airlines’ for-profit policies and national interests — and a need stated by experts at the CDC and other health agencies to keep air corridors open to epidemic zones to deliver relief.
 Airlines’ drastically divergent responses to Ebola raised questions about airlines’ moral or ethical obligations to keep running flights, particularly when consumer demand to an epidemic zone is decreasing but aid workers still need avenues to access the epidemic to provide care.

 During the Ebola epidemic, every large commercial airline stopped flying to West Africa except for two: Royal Air Maroc and Brussels Airline.
 These two not only continued flight service but incorporated moral messaging into their Public Relations campaigns.
 At one point during the epidemic, the Vice President of Marketing at Royal Air Maroc, Saida Najioullah, was quoted saying, “It’s our African identity, it’s not a matter of profitability” (Yousef, 2014).
 Air Brussels went even further than that, initiating and running an “Africa is not Ebola” campaign to dispel misunderstandings about the reach of the epidemic and to attempt to revitalize the tourism industry.
-When asked why Brussels Airlines had continued to operate despite the competitors who had closed their flights, Geert Sciot, a vice president of the airlines said, “it is our humanitarian duty to operate there…Without our fights it would become almost impossible for medical staff to reach the country” (Wortland, 2014).
+When asked why Brussels Airlines had continued to operate despite the competitors who had closed their flights, Geert Sciot, a vice president of the airlines said, “it is our humanitarian duty to operate there…Without our fights, it would become almost impossible for medical staff to reach the country” (Wortland, 2014).
 Sciot also cited the humanitarian history of Brussels Airlines, which continued service to Uganda throughout Idi Amin’s regime even after other airlines had terminated service (Walker, 2015).

 Airlines are subject to the laws imposed by their national aviation administration as well as mandates from the governments in their home country — an issue even more complicated by the fact that many European airlines franchises are partially owned by their national government.
 For example, Air France is 17.6% owned by the French government and thus highly subject to the State’s goals and orders (Air France KLM, 2016).
-Conversely, part of what allowed Brussels Airlines to continue service during the crisis was the ways in which their national government was supportive of that continued service.
+Conversely, part of what allowed Brussels Airlines to continue service during the crisis was how their national government was supportive of that continued service.
 Brussels Airlines could continue to function because they had strong support from the Belgian government who had a top-notch action response plan in place that had been developed, in part, with Brussels Airlines (ECDC, 2015).

 Most countries imposed restrictions on service to affected areas either due to political pressures, lost revenue or protesting staff.
 The French government pressured Air France to stop flying to Guinea and Sierra Leone after Air France staff released a petition of over 700 signatures to stop flights (RT, 2015).
 Kenya mandated that Air Kenya “freeze service” to affected areas of West Africa (Anderson, 2015).
 Meanwhile, the US was ambivalent about what additional measures it should take, but the head of the CDC, Dr. Tom Frieden, did announce that flight bans were impractical (Berensen, 2015).
 In the end, at least six major international air carriers imposed travel bans on flights into affected countries (and some to countries as distant from the crisis as Kenya!)
 (Catholic Business Journal, 2016).
 If not for Brussels Airlines and Royal Air Maroc’s moral mandates and continued service, these bans could have turned Ebola into a worldwide pandemic.